-We also believe that PHP could achieve higher performance with a better implementation.
-However, the run-time work which slows PHP down also slows down our generated code, and so as PHP is improved, our speed-up over PHP will likely remain constant.
+We also believe that the PHP system could achieve higher performance with a better implementation.
+However, the run-time work which slows PHP down also slows down our generated code, and so as PHP is improved, our speedup over PHP will likely remain constant.